dsdickinson/cal-ncaa-mm/README.md

 Welcome to the MADNESS!!!
 Calendar MADNESS!!!

 That's right, it is MARCH.
-So, it's about time to generate those mobile event calendars for every game of the MADNESS (or sadness) ... once again!
+So, it's about time to generate those calendars for every game of the MADNESS (or sadness) ... whichever you prefer.

 ## Brief History

-It seems like every time March comes around I am looking for a reliable tool, that will simply populate my calendar with all the scheduled March Madness games.
+It seems like every time mid-March comes around I am looking for a reliable tool, that will simply populate my personal calendar with all the scheduled March Madness games.
 Fed-up, I rolled my own.

 ## Description
-This tool generates a daily NCAA Basketball March Madness Tournament ICS calendar file.
+This tool generates NCAA Basketball March Madness Tournament ics calendar files that can be easily imported into any ics supported calendar.
 Each file will contain a list of individual events.
-There will be an event for each scheduled game on that day.
+There will be an event for each scheduled game on a given day.

 This tool also leverages the [CBBpy](https://pypi.org/project/CBBpy/) pip package to scrape the game schedules from the ncaa.com website.